Cyndra-project/cyndra/services/cyndra-salvo/README.md

-## Cyndra service integration for the Salvo web framework.
+## Cyndra service integration for the Salvo web framework

 ### Example